 After you have successfully e-filed your uncontested divorce case, provide your spouse with the notice of divorce filing and notification can be provided with following methods of services:

-- Answer: This is for case when spouse wants the copy of divorce files but doesn’t wish to attend hearing and agrees to all the issues.
+- Answer: This is for a case when the spouse wants the copy of divorce files but doesn’t wish to attend the hearing and agrees to all the issues.

-If you and your spouse are in complete agreement i.e. if your case is uncontested divorce, the court processing would not take long.
-You can familiarize with terms and requirements of courts, standards of your evidences and how you present yourself in court etc or you can get more information about standards of evidences for Texas courts through your lawyer.
+If you and your spouse are in complete agreement i.e. if your case is an uncontested divorce, the court processing would not take long.
+You can familiarize with terms and requirements of courts, standards of your evidence and how you present yourself in court etc or you can get more information about standards of evidence for Texas courts through your lawyer.

 Attend the hearing on the court in the designated date.
 If both parties are in agreement on all issues hearing concludes within ten minutes.